Good personal statement openings are crucial when it comes to engaging admissions tutors.

 But don’t worry!

-There are several sentence starters you can use that won’t leave your personal statement sounding stilted or unnatural.
+There are several sentence starters you can use that won’t leave your personal statement sounding stilted or unnatural and that will help your personal statement stand out.

 Here’s an expert guide to using effective sentence starters to improve your personal statement…